A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Proofs and Auxiliary Results

 For a given kernel function $g$, let us introduce the metric

 where the infimum is taken over all distributions $\gamma$ with marginals $\eta$ and $\xi$.

 We will prove Proposition \ref{prop:abstandvstatistik} in two steps: First, we will bound the Wasserstein distance between the $V$-statistics in terms of $d_{2,H}$; this is achieved by Theorem \ref{thm:heroldstheorem}.
-Next, in Lemma \ref{lem:lipschitz}, we show that this bound can in turn be bounded in terms of $d_4$.
+Thereupon, in Lemma \ref{lem:lipschitz}, we show that this bound can in turn be bounded in terms of $d_4$.

-Theorem \ref{thm:heroldstheorem} is an extension of the results by \citet{dehling:1994}.
-It has been stated for $U$-statistics of kernel functions of arbitrary degree as Lemma 5.1 by \citet{dehlingprozesse}, but without an explicit proof. \begin{theorem} Let $U_i \overset{iid}{\sim} \eta$, $V_i \overset{iid}{\sim} \xi$ and $g$ be a square-integrable kernel function of order $6$.
-Then there exists a constant $C$ such that
+Theorem \ref{thm:heroldstheorem} is an extension of the results by \cite{dehling:1994}.
+It has been stated for $U$-statistics of arbitrary degree as Lemma 5.1 by \cite{dehlingprozesse}, but without an explicit proof. \begin{theorem} Let $U_i \overset{iid}{\sim} \eta$, $V_i \overset{iid}{\sim} \xi$ and $g$ be a square-integrable kernel function of order $6$.
+Then there exists a universal constant $C$ such that